SLAC

 Neutrinoless Double Beta Decay

 We want to see neutrinoless double beta decay for two reasons.
 First, we don't know if the neutrino is its own antiparticle or not, and seeing it would answer this question for sure.
 Second, we don't know the exact mass of the neutrino and a measurement of the neutrinoless double beta decay half life would allow us to measure the neutrino mass.
 Even if we don't see neutrinoless double beta decay, a limit on the half life places a limit on the neutrino mass.
-EX0-200 may not see neutrinoless double beta decay, but it should be able to improve the limit on the half life.

 EXO-200